+$save_screenshot_bmp \quad Use \ this \ parameter \ to \ specify \ a \ BMP \ file. \ When \ a \ map \ is \ opened \ or \ created$ when VOSviewer is started, a screenshot of the map will be saved in this file.

+when VOSviewer is started, a screenshot of the map will be saved in this file.

+when VOSviewer is started, a screenshot of the map will be saved in this file.

+when VOSviewer is started, a screenshot of the map will be saved in this file.

-- save_screenshot_bmp Use this parameter to specify a BMP file.
-When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file. - save_screenshot_emf Use this parameter to specify an EMF file.
-When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file. - save_screenshot_eps Use this parameter to specify an EPS file.
-When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file. - save_screenshot_gif Use this parameter to specify a GIF file.
+save_screenshot_jpg Use this parameter to specify a JPG file.
+When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file. save_screenshot_pdf Use this parameter to specify a PDF file.
+When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file. save_screenshot_png Use this parameter to specify a PNG file.
+When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file. save_screenshot_svg Use this parameter to specify an SVG file.
+When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file. save_screenshot_swf Use this parameter to specify an SWF file.
+When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file. save_screenshot_tiff Use this parameter to specify a TIFF file.
 When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file.

-- save_screenshot_jpg Use this parameter to specify a JPG file.
-When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file. - save_screenshot_pdf Use this parameter to specify a PDF file.
-When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file. - save_screenshot_png Use this parameter to specify a PNG file.
-When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file. - save_screenshot_svg Use this parameter to specify an SVG file.
-When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file. - save_screenshot_swf Use this parameter to specify an SWF file.
-When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file. - save_screenshot_tiff Use this parameter to specify a TIFF file.
-When a map is opened or created when VOSviewer is started, a screenshot of the map will be saved in this file.

-Command line parameters related to the layout and clustering techniques

-- attractionUse this parameter to specify the initial value of the Attraction text box on the Analysis tab in the action panel.largest_componentThe network of links between items may consist of multiple components.
-Use - this parameter to indicate that only items included in the largest component must be kept when the layout technique is run when VOSviewer is started. - merge_small_clusters Use this parameter to specify the initial value of the Merge small clusters check box on the Analysis tab in the action panel ('true' for checked and 'false' for unchecked). - min_cluster_size Use this parameter to specify the initial value of the Min. cluster size text box on the Analysis tab in the action panel. - repulsion Use this parameter to specify the initial value of the Repulsion text box on the Analysis tab in the action panel. - resolution Use this parameter to specify the initial value of the Resolution text box on the Analysis tab in the action panel. - run_clustering Use this parameter to indicate that the clustering technique must be run when a map is opened or created when VOSviewer is started (even if a clustering is already available). - run_layout Use this parameter to indicate that the layout technique must be run when a map is opened or created when VOSviewer is started (even if a layout is already available). - skip_clustering Use this parameter to indicate that the clustering technique must not be run when a map is opened or created when VOSviewer is started.
+Command line parameters related to the layout and clustering techniques attraction Use this parameter to specify the initial value of the Attraction text box on the Analysis tab in the action panel. largest_component The network of links between items may consist of multiple components.
+Use this parameter to indicate that only items included in the largest component must be kept when the layout technique is run when VOSviewer is started. merge_small_clusters Use this parameter to specify the initial value of the Merge small clusters check box on the Analysis tab in the action panel ('true' for checked and 'false' for unchecked). min_cluster_size Use this parameter to specify the initial value of the Min. cluster size text box on the Analysis tab in the action panel. repulsion Use this parameter to specify the initial value of the Repulsion text box on the Analysis tab in the action panel. resolution Use this parameter to specify the initial value of the Resolution text box on the Analysis tab in the action panel. run_clustering Use this parameter to indicate that the clustering technique must be run when a map is opened or created when VOSviewer is started (even if a clustering is already available). run_layout Use this parameter to indicate that the layout technique must be run when a map is opened or created when VOSviewer is started (even if a layout is already available).